The Astrophysics Data System Logo astrophysics data system

 Q: How should I acknowledge ADS?

-If you wish to acknowledge us in a publication, kindly use a phrase such as the following: “This research has made use of NASA’s Astrophysics Data System Bibliographic Services.”
+If you wish to acknowledge us in a publication, kindly use a phrase such as the following: “This research has made use of the Astrophysics Data System, funded by NASA under Cooperative Agreement 80NSSC21M00561.”
 If you are using the ADS as a tool for bibliometric studies, please make sure you have an in-depth understanding of the system, its features and limitations, by reading and citing as appropriate the relevant published literature about ADS (refereed, non-refereed).

 🌓